yixiao-huang/yixiao-huang.github.io/_news/announcement_2.md

 related_posts: false
 ---

-The next-token prediction paper has been accepted by AISTATS 2024!
+Our paper on the implicit bias of next-token prediction has been accepted by AISTATS 2024!
 Arxiv version will be out soon.